jds655/rv-nav-ios/README.md

 Traveling safely for RVers is difficult.
-RV Life will get you to where you need to go safely and with no hassle.
+RV Nav will get you to where you need to go safely and with no hassle.

 Using several available data sources integrated into a map thats designed for RV travel, we supply you with the route you need.
-Trust RV Life to safely get you there.
+Trust RVNav to safely get you there.

 ![](header.png)